dotrep/dotrep-app/replit.md

 .rep is a Web3 identity and reputation platform built on the Base blockchain.
 Its purpose is to enable users to claim soulbound `.rep` names as their onchain identity, offering features for reputation tracking, social networking, and decentralized file storage.
 The project aims to provide a robust and decentralized identity layer, enhancing user interaction within the Web3 ecosystem.

 ## User Preferences
-Preferred communication style: Simple, everyday language.
+- Preferred communication style: Simple, everyday language.
+- **UI Preference**: Use the slim UI from `/src` (index.html loads `/src/main.tsx`), NOT the feature-complete UI from `/client/src`.
+The slim UI is cleaner and preferred.

 ## System Architecture